End-of-Life Care for People With Dementia

 - Being unable to move around on one’s own

 - Being unable to speak or make oneself understood

 - Eating problems such as difficulty swallowing

-Many family members taking care of a person with advanced dementia at home feel relief when death happens—for themselves and for the person who died.
+It is not uncommon for those who took care of a person with advanced dementia to feel a sense of relief when death happens.
 It is important to realize such feelings are normal.
-Hospice—whether used at home or in a facility (such as a nursing home)—gives family caregivers needed support near the end of life, as well as help with their grief, both before and after their family member dies.
+Hospice care experts can provide support to family caregivers near the end of life as well as help with their grief.

 NIA Alzheimer’s and related Dementias Education and Referral (ADEAR) Center